VSehwag/lifelong-robustness/README.md

 Currently support only l2 and linf attacks.
 Future target is to add l1 and a spatial attack.

 ### Thing to know, before you start editing
 1. To simply the pipeline, we assume that each image have the [0., 1.] pixel ranges.
-If it normalization or scaling up to [0., 255.0], please do so in the the model/attacks itself.
+If it needs normalization or scaling up to [0, 255], please do so in the the model/attacks itself.